-With a 5 year downside capture ratio of 0.92 the quality of the companies in our portfolio help to protect client capital in down markets.
+The quality of the companies in our portfolio help to protect client capital in down markets.
 More importantly, we believe our companies' highly resilient business models will result in share price declines that are much higher than the actual decline in our companies' long-term earnings power or intrinsic value.